shakes76/PatternFlow/recognition/45819061-VQVAE-OASIS/README.md

 # The Model
 The model we train is a VQ-VAE consisting of an encoder feeding into a vector quantizer layer whose output then feeds into the decoder.
 The encoder and decoder are both made of to convolutional blocks and two residual layers.
 The convolutional layers are 4x4 windows with stride 2 and reduce the image data by a factor of four before passing to the residual layers.
 We use filter sizes 32, 64.
 Next, the residual layers are two convolutions (3x3 and 1x1) with filter size 32 and leaky relu activations between.
 The output of the residual block is the sum of the out put of this convolution wth the original data.
 Vector Quantizer layer consists of a codebook of embedding codes, the VQ layer takes the output of the encoder and computes relative distance to these embeddings to find the images supposed place in the latent space.
 VQ can be thought of as being given the identified key characteristics of the image by the encoder and then the VQ assigns the output the indices where such information is stored in the latent.
 Finally a decdoer takes a set of odewords from the latent space and via 2 transposed convolutional layers and residual blocks the image is rebuilt.
 During training the VQVAE attempts to maintain the integrity of its vector quantisation of the latent space and its reproduction of the image.
 For generation of images we train a PixelCNN on the latent space discovered by the VQVAE to sample the latent space and discover new codes t pass to the decoder to generate realistic brain scans.
+The model we design in developed was based on that described in [Paper](https://arxiv.org/abs/1711.00937).

 # Requirements
 Although versioning may not be strict this is what was used in this case.